Steeven9/Jung/README.md

 `./jung_client`

 This will produce two files, `client_log.txt` and `server_log.txt`, that can be merged in a unique trace by running `./trace_merge`.
-If your server is running on another machine, be sure to retrieve the logfile before merging!
+If your server is running on another machine, be sure to retrieve the log file before merging!
 This will in turn produce a human-readable file (`trace_log.txt`) and a `symbols` folder that contains the unified costs encoded in binary format.
 These can then be read by `freud-statistics` (see the [original repo](https://github.com/usi-systems/freud) for instructions).